bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 prepending **sudo** to each command or by issuing the **su** command and becoming the root user.

-### Disable obselete Seagate Media Service
+### IMPORTANT - Disable obselete Seagate Media Service
+The Seagate Media Service **must** be disabled before activating the new kernel otherwise the unit will **hang on boot**.

-The Seagate Media Service used to allow users to view content on a Seagate Central remotely or using a special phone app by registering an account with Seagate.
+The Seagate Media Service is a defunct serivce that used to allow users to view content on a Seagate Central remotely or using a special phone app by registering an account with Seagate.
 This service was discontinued as per the notice at

 https://www.seagate.com/us/en/support/downloads/seagate-media/

 Note, this is different to the Twonky DLNA service that provides access to media for player devices on your home network.

-The Seagate Media Service **must** be disabled before activating the new kernel otherwise the unit will hang on boot.

 Run the following commands to disable the Media Server.